chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ### Serialization

-By implementing a `WebviewPanelSerializer`, your webviews can be automatically restored when VS Code restarts.
-Serialization builds on `getState` and `setState`, and is only enabled if your extension registers a `WebviewPanelSerializer` for your webviews.
+By implementing a `WebviewPanelSerializer`, your webviews can be automatically restored when Baosky restarts.
+Serialization builds on `getState` and `setState`, and is only enabled if your 插件 registers a `WebviewPanelSerializer` for your webviews.

-To make our coding cats persist across VS Code restarts, first add a `onWebviewPanel` activation event to the extension's `package.json`:
+To make our coding cats persist across Baosky restarts, first add a `onWebviewPanel` activation event to the 插件's `package.json`:

 ```json
 "activationEvents": [